Masao-Taketani/multi-agent-env-generator/README.md

 ```

 ## Simulator Execution
 `sudo` is required to run `keyboard` module.
+Use an image located under `init_imgs` directory for each initial image required to run the simulator.<br>
 The followings are command descriptions for all the environments supported to run on this repo.
 - [GTAⅤ]<br>
 Left: a, Right: d<br>
 - [Pong (2 agents)]<br>
 1st agent: Fire: w, Left: a, Right: d<br>
 2nd agent: Fire: i, Left: j, Right: l<br>
+- [Pong (4 agents)]<br>
+1st agent: Fire: w, Left: a, Right: d<br>
+2nd agent: Fire: t, Left: h, Right: f<br>
+3rd agent: Fire: i, Left: j, Right: l<br>
+4th agent: Fire: s, Left: z, Right: c<br>
 - [Boxing]<br>
 1st agent: Fire: e, Left: a, Right: d, Up: w, Down: s<br>
 2nd agent: Fire: u, Left: j, Right: l, Up: i, Down: k<br>

+press `q` or Ctrl + C on the terminal to quit the environment you are playing.

+> [!IMPORTANT]
+> As for the multi-agent models, the trained weights are created based on agents with random policy.
+Thus, the generated results may not be consistent if the inputs for the agents are not random.

 > [!TIP]
 > As for `pong` environment, the transitions of the environment is rather slow.
 In case you feel the same, use `--fps 60` for more challenging transition speed.